Kosmosmusic/webapp/README.md

   * `Step 2: Exchange authorization code for tokens`: hit `Exchange authorization code for tokens`, and use `Refresh token` value as a `MAILER_REFRESH_TOKEN`;
   * that's all, assign `MAILER_ACCESS_TOKEN` value `empty` like `MAILER_ACCESS_TOKEN=empty`.

+##### Bassdrive proxy demo

+Run it like `node functions/bassdrive-proxy-demo/bassdrive-proxy.js`, it will start on `http://localhost:8080`.
+Player demo: `http://localhost:8080/index.html`.

 #### Deploy

 deploy the whole project